muratk5n/thirdwave/en/README.md

 ---

 EU has its own Mastodon servers.
-Companies with big user bases can do the same, join "the federation", and provide seamless login feature into their servers which connects their users to the rest of the network eg Microsoft, Google, Apple.
+Companies with big user bases, Microsoft (LinkedIn), Google, Apple, can do the same, join "the federation", and provide seamless login feature into their servers connecting their users to the larger network.

 ---